huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 - Applications are becoming even more complex

 <!--
-and lastly theses last years we had the rising (not of the shield hero) but of meta-frameworks which comes to recouple frontend and backend for the initial request. most of them like nuxt aims to bring a way to easily handle SSR for developers andlike bringing a whole level of abstraction and convention much more to improve the productivity.
+and lastly theses last years we had the rising (not of the shield hero) but of meta-frameworks which comes to recouple frontend and backend for the initial request. most of them like nuxt aims to bring a way to easily handle server side rendering for developers and bring a whole new level of developer experience compared to the lower level of JS frameworks

 The only isssue is that the complexity of your application will increase even further because you have know 2 context, one server and one client.

-If we think about nuxt, we have a server that renders application and components server side.
-When you mount it client-side, we must import all javascript that has been used server side to render the first state of your app.
+Now If we think about nuxt, we have a server that renders application and components server side.
+When you mount it client-side, we must import all javascript that is needed to render the first state of your app.
+Even if it does not have any interactivity at all

 This is explained by the process of hydration